vivo-project/VIVO/README.md

 or directly to the [VIVO release manager][3], to find out if someone else is already working on a translation.

-If you create a translation, please consider contributing your langauge files to the VIVO community.
+If you create a translation, please consider contributing your language files to the VIVO community.

 [1]: https://wiki.duraspace.org/display/VIVO/Adding+a+language+to+VIVO
 [2]: mailto:vivo-dev-all@lists.sourceforge.net